pflajszer/fifa-stat-extractor/README.md

 # Fifa Stat Extractor

+# CHANGELOG

+### 0.1.1

+- Improved `determine_page_type_by_image()` function by providing `allowlist` of characters.
+This constraints the model to a subset of characters to improve rate of success
+- Removed `build` as a dependency of `run` in Makefile (since we don't always want to rebuild)
+- Pushed the container to Docker Hub (updated the README with `Quickstart/From Docker Hub` section and the tag to reflect my Docker account name)

+# README

 ## Problem

 FIFA (or now EA Sports FC) does not provide an API for developers to analyze match stats.
 You can view your player statistics in-game, but those are already aggregated and while interesting to look at, they don't satisfied my data craving.